slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*

 Ask instead of telling.
 If the delivered work is not good enough give a reason.

-Spend one hour a day [communicating](#on-communication) to your people and everything will be OK.
+Hints:

 - «Interesting, how do you feel about it?
 And your team?»
 - «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or if you are humble enough to listen, you may learn something.